CelestialMelody/HDU-OS-LAB/docs/fs-rs.md

 - find: find a file or a directory.
 - ln: create a link.

+*If your shell is garbled, it is probably because of the font, and you can modify the icons in the code yourself, or download and use [Hack Nerd Font Mono](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/Hack/Regular/complete/Hack%20Regular%20Nerd%20Font%20Complete%20Mono.ttf).*

 <img src="./pic/mixed_index_fs.png" alt="mixed_index_fs.png" width="80%" style="
   display: block;